lievcin/header_extractor/README.md

     │
     ├── IDEAS.md                   <- General ideas file created when considering this task, vague to-do list to keep.
     │
+    ├── REPORT.md                  <- Information about the project approach, ideas, limitations, literature and future work.
+    ├── REPORT.html                <- Same as above, but HTML, in case is more convenient │
+    ├── Dockerfile                 <- Docker setup file
+    │
+    ├── literature                 <- Folder containing a few papers that were found during research.
+    │
     ├── notebooks
     │  ├── Jaccard                 <- experiments with Jaccard(ish) similarity.
     │  │